ºÚÁϳԹÏ

 Meningococcal infections can cause invasive meningococcal disease, which can include:

-• (a life-threatening condition that occurs when the body damages its own tissues and organs in response to infection)
+• (a life-threatening condition that occurs when the body damages itself in response to severe infection)

-• (inflammation of the membranes surrounding your brain and spinal cord)
+• (inflammation of the membranes surrounding your )

 • septic arthritis (an infected joint)